Repeat Policy for Standard Graded Courses Effective Fall 2017

 Students may repeat a course to increase their knowledge of the subject matter.
 There are circumstances under which repeating a course is advisable and to a student’s advantage.
 There are also circumstances where repeating a course may disadvantage a student and narrow a student’s options.
 Some colleges require students to discuss any plan to repeat a course with their academic advisor before they register to repeat the course.

 Courses with A or B grades may not be repeated.
 Normally, courses with a C grade may not be repeated.
 Courses with D or F grades may be repeated once without written permission.
 In all cases, the original grade for the course and the grade for each repeat will appear on the transcript.
-The original grade will be calculated into the grade point average, unless the student initiates a request for Repeating a Course with Grade Point Average Recalculation as described below.
 Only one registration for the course counts toward the total number of credits required for graduation.
 A course cannot be repeated after receiving credit in a course for which the repeat course is a prerequisite.

 To repeat a course more than once requires written permission from the student’s college dean.
 Students who have been dismissed may not appeal on the grounds of intention to repeat courses.
 Certain courses may not be repeated; students should consult their college before repeating a course.